smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 where SAMP-LOOP-ACK-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_LOOP_ACK_PACKET, bit [4] being EXTRA-HEADERS-PRESENT, and bits [5..] being TTL; OPTIONAL-EXTRA-HEADERS is present only if EXTRA-HEADERS-PRESENT flag is set, Target-Address is described above, and LOOP-ACK-ID is copied from LOOP-ACK extra header of Samp-Unicast-Data-Packet.

-Samp-Loop-Ack-Packet is generated either by destination, or by the node which has found that the next hop already has NEXT-HOP-ACK flag (see details in 'Guaranteed Uni-Cast' section above); generating node always specifies itself as a target.
+Samp-Loop-Ack-Packet is generated either by destination, or by the node which has found that the next hop already has NEXT-HOP-ACKS flag (see details in 'Guaranteed Uni-Cast' section above); generating node always specifies itself as a target.

 Samp-Loop-Ack-Packet is processed as specified in 'Uni-cast processing' section above; Samp-Loop-Ack packet is never sent using 'Guaranteed uni-cast' delivery.
 Processing at the target node (regardless of node type) consists of passing PAYLOAD to the upper-layer protocol.